-1. The compensation plans for State employees covered by this Agreement, except State Police Lieutenants, shall be as follows:
+1. The compensation plans for State employees covered by this Agreement, except State Police Lieutenants and Supervisors in the Department of Corrections, shall be as follows:

-Effective Date

-Appendix I July 1, 2022

-Appendix II Start of first full pay period in July 2022 (July 3, 2022) Appendix III Start of first full pay period in July 2023 (July 2, 2023)
+Effective Date Appendix I July 1, 2024 Appendix II Start of first full pay period in July 2024 (July 14, 2024) Appendix III Start of first full pay period in July 2025 (July 13, 2025)

-- 2. Salary is computed as an hourly rate rounded to the nearest whole cent. - 3. (a) Effective with the start of the first full payroll period in July 2022, all employees covered by this Agreement shall receive a three percent (3.0%) increase, based on rates in force on the prior day.
+2. Salary is computed as an hourly rate rounded to the nearest whole cent.

+3. (a) Effective with the start of the first full payroll period in July 2024, all employees covered by this Agreement shall receive a four and one-half percent (4.5%) increase, based on rates in force on the prior day.
 Such adjustment shall be applied to the salary grid.
-Each bargaining unit member employed by the State on January 14, 2023, shall be paid a one-time lump sum in the amount of one thousand five hundred dollars (\$1500.00).
-Lump sum payments shall be made in the paycheck for the first full pay period in January 2023.
-Effective with the start of the first full payroll period in July 2023, all employees covered by this Agreement shall receive a two percent (2.0%) increase, based on rates in force on the prior day.
+Effective with the start of the first full payroll period in July 2025, all employees covered by this Agreement shall receive a three and onehalf percent (3.5%) increase, based on rates in force on the prior day.
 Such adjustment shall be applied to the salary grid.
-Each bargaining unit member employed by the State on January 27, 2024, shall be paid a one-time lump sum in the amount of one thousand dollars (\$1000.00).
-Lump sum payments shall be made in the paycheck for the first full pay period in January 2024.